Entry Level SEO Tips

 Technical SEO is also essential, especially once you’ve figured out the keywords that you should target for the best results.

-If you’ve recently added an SSL, and your web traffic has dropped, use this excellent (and free) Google Chrome browser extension SEO tool made by the detailed.com team to easily find out if pages were correctly forwarded to the new SSL.
+If you’ve recently added an SSL, and your organic traffic has dropped, use this excellent (and free) Google Chrome browser extension SEO tool made by the detailed.com team to easily find out if pages were correctly forwarded to the new SSL.

 Some quick SEO techniques include making sure these keywords appear in your page titles, meta descriptions, and other content, as well making sure that your technical SEO is on point and you have built everything properly.

-You’ve also probably determined this aspect of SEO if you’ve read this far, but adding a blog, news, or article section is a great way to quickly boost your site’s SEO, since you can constantly update your site with new content and signal to the search engines that you have fresh information – and Google, Bing and other search engines reward sites that consistently have new or fresh content.
+You’ve also probably determined this aspect of SEO if you’ve read this far, but adding a blog, news, or article section is a great way to quickly boost your site’s SEO, since you can constantly update your site with content creation and signal to the search engines that you have fresh information – and Google, Bing and other search engines reward sites that consistently have new or fresh content.

 Effective SEO is all about making things better and easier for your users as well as making it as simple as possible for the search engines to discover and rank your content.